bnitkin/MMM-transitfeed/README.md

 https://www.npmjs.com/package/gtfs/v/2.4.4#configuration-files

 ### `queries`
-`queries` is a list of searches to run, and determines what the widget displays.
+`queries` is a list of searches to run and determines what the widget displays.

 Queries may have a route name, stop name, and direction.
 At minimum, stop name is required. `{stop_name: "Wayne Junction"}` will show all vehicles stopping there.